leoreigoto/leoreigoto.github.io/README.md

 ****************************************************************************************************************************************
 ### Using a neural network as a descriptor for keypoint extraction ( Comparing NN vs Shift)

+<b>Objective</b>

-Objective: Testing to keypoint matching using shift descriptor vs neural network descriptor
+Testing to keypoint matching using shift descriptor vs neural network descriptor

 Python, Computer Vision, Machine Learning